webOSArchive/webos-docs/docs/appstores.md

 You can use WOSI to Install webOS App Stores, just like you did with Preware:

 * **<a href="http://appcatalog.webosarchive.org/" target="_blank">Download an App Store</a> to your computer**
-* Drag the IPK you just downloaded onto the WOSQI window (or hit the + button and browse for it)
+* Drag the IPK you just downloaded onto the WOSQI window (or hit the + button and find it)
 * Press the Install button to install on your device

 ## Use Your Device to Install Apps